redhat-openstack/website/source/storage/Glance/using-glusterfs-for-glance-with-rdo.html.md

 wiki_last_updated: 2015-10-15
 ---

-# Using GlusterFS for Glance with RDO Liberty
+# Using GlusterFS for Glance with RDO

 To use GlusterFS with Glance one needs to go trough a few manual steps after RDO is installed.
 This also assumes you have a GlusterFS share already available for the purpose; if you don't, just go trough the [GlusterFS QuickStart](http://www.gluster.org/community/documentation/index.php/QuickStart) guide to set that up.